fwilhe2/Inzell/README.md

 The design goal is to hide all implementation-code from the user and allow to create easily programs to compute some data.
 The default behavior is to write the CSV-data to stdout, which allows to put the tool in a unix pipe, for example to use tools such as `csv2md`.

-For complete examples, please refer to the `example` package.
+For complete examples, please refer to the [example project](https://github.com/fwilhe/Incell-Examples).

 ## Building

-To build a jar, type `./gradlew jar` in the project root.
-This does not contain the kotlin runtime.

-## Running

-To run a demo spreadsheet, type `./gradlew run` in the project root.
+To install the library to your local Maven repo, type `./gradlew publishToMavenLocal` in the project root.
-Another demo is available (`PerformanceModel.kt`).
-To run it, change the `mainClassName` in `build.gradle`.

-You can also use IntelliJ IDEA with the kotlin plugin to run those.

 ## License